nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 ECC curve configurations
 ************************

-You can configure elliptic curve support by setting one or more Kconfig options in the following table:
+To configure elliptic curve support, set one or more of the following Kconfig options:

 +-----------------------+-----------------------------------------------------------+
 | ECC curve type        | Configuration option                                      |